yugabyte/yugabyte-db/docs/content/latest/drivers-orms/csharp/postgres-npgsql.md

 Npgsql is an open source ADO.NET Data Provider for PostgreSQL.
 It allows programs written in C#, Visual Basic, and F# to access YugabyteDB.
 It is implemented in 100% C# code, and is free and open source.

-## CRUD Operations with Postgres Npgsql Driver
+## CRUD operations with PostgreSQL Npgsql driver

 Learn how to establish a connection to YugabyteDB database and begin simple CRUD operations using the steps in the [Build an application](../../../quick-start/build-apps/csharp/ysql) page under the Quick start section.

-Let us break down the quick start example and understand how to perform the common tasks required for C# App development using the Npgsql driver.
+The following sections break down the quick start example to demonstrate how to perform common tasks required for C# application development using the Npgsql driver.

 ### Step 1: Add the Npgsql Driver Dependency

-If you are using Visual Studio IDE, follow the below steps:
+If you are using Visual Studio IDE, follow these steps:

 1. Open your Project Solution View.
 1. Right-click on **Packages** and click **Add Packages**.